christinahouck/guatevelas-react/README.md

 * The homepage postcard thing is a little messed up
 * Polish homepage
 * Homepage text
-* Add image to homepage
+* Add images to homepage
 * Homepage localization
 * Make nav bar mobile friendly
 * Make nav bar shrink when sticky
 * Make it more obvious on the collections page that there are more colors available (show smaller images of different colors or a carousel?)
+* alt tags
+* bug under "our artisans"